 Abel Quintos could hardly sustain a family, let alone a functional one.

-When his wife left along with their two sons, he resigns himself to his fate with as much grace as he is capable of.
-This was bound to happen.
+When his wife left, along with their two sons, he resigns himself to his fate with as much grace as he is capable of.
+After all, he brought this upon himself.

-On one fateful night, Abel finds himself meeting his two orphaned grandchildren at the tender ages of 10 and 7, accompanied by their distraught Uncle Jude.
+On one fateful night, Abel finds himself meeting his two grandchildren orphaned at the tender ages of 10 and 7.
+Their Uncle Jude was the one accompanying them.
 For all the bad blood in their family, he didn’t spare a moment taking them all in.
 He’s the only one they’ve got.

 10 years down the line, the Quintos household is now up to 2 squabbling teenagers, 1 flamboyant adult, and 1 tired elder.